 From a conventional perspective, seeking the best sex toys for men might seem unnecessary.
 Five fingers are generally just about enough to get the job done, right?
-Think again.
-The best sex toys for guys are the path to new and exciting solo experiences, they're great options for partner play, and they may help you stimulate areas you might not otherwise reach.
+Wrong.
+The best sex toys for guys are the path to new exciting solo experiences and partner play, plus they can help you stimulate areas you might not otherwise reach.

 Best sex toys for men: Fleshlights

-The Fleshlight (or, if we're avoiding branding, the less nattily-titled 'male masturbator') is a pretty basic concept.
-It's a squishy thing into which you put your penis, usually surrounded by a flashlight-like case.
-This case provides a bunch of different benefits: it keeps its inner loose and flexible, it holds in any lube to stop it escaping, it usually includes an end cap which can be adjusted to change the amount of vacuum the case creates, and it disguises the toy.
-At least, some do.
-Many Fleshlight-type toys now go for more flashy cases, or even employ a clear outer and inner so you can see what's going on.
+The Fleshlight is a pretty basic concept.
+It's a squishy thing into which you put your penis, usually surrounded by a flashlight-like case (hence the name).
+This case provides a bunch of different benefits: it keeps its inner loose and flexible, holds in any lube to stop it escaping, includes an end cap which can be adjusted to change the amount of vacuum the case creates, and disguises the toy... or some do.
+Many Fleshlight-type toys go for more flashy cases, or employ a clear outer and inner so you can see what's going on.

 Some, like the Blowmotion Real Feel Rechargeable, incorporate optional vibration, which can change things up significantly.
 Others, like Tenga's bonkers Geo range, go crazy with the textures, and incorporate a case which opens vertically along the length of the toy.
 There's a lot of variety.
 But whatever the features, and whatever the style, you'll need plenty of lube and (potentially) a pretty large place to store one.

 The Pilot has topped our big list of the best Fleshlights for a long time, and it's a best-seller for good reason.
-There's a non-anatomical entry point, an incredible texture inside, an outer which keeps it subtle, and an inner which, being made of the slightly-stiffer transparent variety of Fleshlight's SuperSkin material, is perfectly welcoming and good for out-of-the-case use too.
+There's a non-anatomical entry point, an incredible texture inside, a non-gendered outer that keeps it subtle, and an inner which, being made of the slightly-stiffer transparent variety of Fleshlight's SuperSkin material, is perfectly welcoming and good for out-of-the-case use too.
+Check out our full Fleshlight Flight Pilot review for more on what we thought.

 Best sex toys for men: strokers

-Where a fleshlight is a self-contained device, strokers pare down the formula to make things a little more simple.
-They'll usually have an open end, for example, which removes the vacuum effect of closed-end toys.
+Where a Fleshlight is a self-contained device, strokers pare down the formula to make things a little more simple.
+They'll usually have an open end which removes the vacuum effect of closed-end toys.
 It doesn't stop you applying it yourself in most cases, however; strokers are often flexible and longer than they need to be, giving you the option to squeeze the top for a little suction, and typically won't come with a case, which allows you or your partner to squeeze as much as is required.

 Best sex toys for men: butt plugs